 Government is also committed to implement retirement reforms encouraging the preservation and annuitisation of retirement funds.
-The Minister of Finance will be requesting an urgent meeting next week with the NEDLAC Labour constituency to discuss the implementation of retirement reforms related to the annuitisation of provident funds.
-The Minister intends to put forward two options:
+The Minister of Finance requested additional meetings with the NEDLAC Labour constituency to discuss the implementation of retirement reforms related to the annuitisation of provident funds.
+The Minister put forward two options in a media statement that was released with the introduction of the TLAB in Parliament:

-(i) OPTION ONE: To continue with implementation of the annuitisation requirement (and recognising vested rights) for all provident funds on 1 March 2016, but a possible increase in applicable thresholds;

-(ii) OPTION TWO: To slightly delay by one year the annuitisation requirement for provident funds to 1 March 2017.
+- OPTION ONE: To continue with implementation of the annuitisation requirement (and recognising vested rights) for all provident funds on 1 March 2016, but with a possible increase in applicable thresholds; - (ii) OPTION TWO: To slightly delay by one year the annuitisation requirement for provident funds to 1 March 2017.
 It should be noted that some members of provident funds will face paying higher taxes due to such delay, but government is willing to introduce a transitional measure to limit any adverse impact of the tax reform on members of provident funds by allowing for a limited deduction (from 10% to 15% for provident funds).